 The properties securing the loans are generally classified as residential or commercial real estate and, typically, are not income producing.
 Each loan is secured by a first mortgage lien on real estate.
 In addition, each loan is personally guaranteed by the principal(s) of the borrower, which guarantee may be collaterally secured by a pledge of the guarantor's interest in the borrower.
-The face amount of the loans we originated in the past seven years ranged from \$30,000 to a maximum of \$2.85 million.
-Our lending policy limits the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$3 million.
-Our loans typically have a maximum initial term of 12 months bearing interest at a fixed rate of 8% to 14% per year.
+The face amount of the loans we originated in the past seven years ranged from \$40,000 to a maximum of \$3.3 million.
+Our lending policy limits the maximum amount of any loan to the lower of (i) 9.9% of the aggregate amount of our loan portfolio (not including the loan under consideration) and (ii) \$3.5 million.
+Our loans typically have a maximum initial term of 12 months bearing interest at a fixed rate of 9% to 12% per year.
 In addition, we usually receive origination fees or "points" ranging from 0% to 2% of the original principal amount of the loan as well as other fees relating to underwriting and funding the loan.
 Interest is always payable monthly, in arrears.
 In the case of acquisition financing, the principal amount of the loan usually does not exceed 75% of the value of the property (as determined by an independent appraiser) and in the case of construction financing, it is typically up to 80% of construction costs.

-Since commencing this business in 2007, we have made over 1,040 loans and never foreclosed on a property and none of our loans have ever gone into default although sometimes we have renewed or extended our loans to enable the borrower to avoid premature sale or refinancing of the property.
+Since commencing this business in 2007, we have made over 1,130 loans and never foreclosed on a property although sometimes we have renewed or extended our loans to enable the borrower to avoid premature sale or refinancing of the property.
 When we renew or extend a loan we receive additional "points" and other fees.

 Our primary business objective is to grow our loan portfolio while protecting and preserving capital in a manner that provides for attractive risk-adjusted returns to our shareholders over the long term through dividends.
 We intend to achieve this objective by continuing to selectively originate loans and carefully manage our portfolio of first mortgage real estate loans in a manner designed to generate attractive risk-adjusted returns across a variety of market conditions and economic cycles.
-We believe that the demand for relatively small loans secured by residential and commercial real estate held for investment around the New York metropolitan market, including New Jersey and Connecticut, and in the Florida market remains relatively strong, but weakened due to the COVID-19 pandemic.
+We believe that the demand for relatively small loans secured by residential and commercial real estate held for investment around the New York metropolitan market, including New Jersey and Connecticut, and in the Florida market remains relatively strong, but weakened due to the continued increase in interest-rates.
+In that regard, we have observed a steady increase in interest rates on our debt which, if it continues, may have an impact on our income, as well as may impact the rate of our dividends.
 Our ability to close deals fast has created an opportunity for non-bank "hard money" real estate lenders like us to selectively originate high-quality first mortgage loans and this condition should persist for a number of years.
-However, we have observed more intense competition in our industry from both small and large lenders, which has resulted in more liquidity in the real estate markets in the geographic areas in which we operate.
-We also believe that certain of our business competitors will not survive the COVID-19 pandemic if it continues for an extended period.